julelang/manual/src/std/io.md

 ```
 Implements the basic ReadByte method\.

 It should read byte and return one for n without throwing exceptional if success\.
-It should return zero n for EOF\.
+It should return zero n for EOF, the EOF byte is implementation\-dependent\.
 If read failed, should throw exceptional\.

-The ReadByte method mutable because of same reasons of the \`Writer\` trait\.
+The ReadByte method mutable because of same reasons of the \`Reader\` trait\.

 Exceptionals are not standardized\.
 Should be documented by implementations\.